-The following is Article III, paragraph A. of the Company's Amended and Restated Articles of Incorporation as proposed to be in effect upon the adoption of the Proposal to amend the Company's Amended and Restated Articles of Incorporation:
+Following is Article III, paragraph A. of the Company's Amended and Restated Articles of Incorporation as proposed to be in effect upon the adoption of the Proposal to amend the Articles of Incorporation:

 Article III

 A. The aggregate number of shares of Capital Stock which the Corporation shall have the authority to issue is 44,000,000 shares, of which 40,000,000 shares, at the par value of \$.50 per share, shall be designated as Common Stock and 4,000,000 shares, at the par value of \$.50 per share, shall be designated as Class B Common Stock.